crowin/pytest-api-architecture/README.md

 - Soft assertions to collect multiple failures in one test
 - Clean pytest configuration, fixtures, and Allure reporting

-The tests use the public dummy API at https://dummyjson.com.
+The tests are implemented for https://github.com/crowin/marketplace-spring-microservices (written by me)

 ## Key Features and Approaches